 If you suffer from low energy, feel tired or drained, the blue tea made from Butterfly Pea flowers can help you with that, too.
 It increases vitality and boosts your brain.

-Results of the study suggest that Butterfly Pea could be useful for developing functional foods, combining plant-based foods for treatment and prevention of diabetes mellitus.
+The results of the study suggest that Butterfly Pea could be useful for developing functional foods, combining plant-based foods for treatment and prevention of diabetes mellitus.

 The Taste Of Butterfly Pea Flower Tea